Primary Care Networks

 In a PCN, physicians (via patient medical homes), other primary care providers, allied health care providers, health authority service providers, and community organizations work together to provide all the primary care services a local population requires.
 Together, they:

-- Enhance patient care using a team-based approach to care.
+- Enhance patient care using a team-based approach .

 - Support each other and work to their strengths.